rodneyshupe/Cookbook/Recipes/Entrees/Beef/SlowCookerPepperSteak.rst

 Directions
 ----------

-1. Add sliced flank steak and cornstarch to a large resealable plastic bag.
-Close and shake to coat well.
+1. Toss the sliced steak and cornstarch in a large resealable bag, then close and shake to coat well.
-2. To the bottom of slow cooker, add vegetable oil, garlic, water, soy sauce, brown sugar.
-Stir to combine.
-3. Add in coated flank steak and stir again until everything is coated in the sauce.
+2. Add the vegetable oil, garlic, water, soy sauce, and brown sugar to the bottom of the slow cooker and stir to combine; add the coated steak and stir again until everything is coated in the sauce.
-4. Cover and cook on HIGH for 3 hours (or Low for 5 hours) until steak is cooked and tender.
-With 1 1/2 hours remaining add in sliced onion and peppers.
-5. Serve over white rice.
+3. Cover and cook until the steak is cooked and tender, 3 hours on HIGH (or 5 hours on Low), stirring in the sliced onion and peppers with 1 1/2 hours remaining; serve over white rice.